Philip Hollobone

 Philip Thomas Hollobone (born 7 November 1964) is a former British Conservative Party politician and former investment banker.
 He was the Member of Parliament for Kettering from the 2005 general election to the 2024 general election.

 Early life

 Hollobone was born on 7 November 1964 in Bromley, Kent.
-He was privately educated at Dulwich College, where he was a contemporary of former UKIP leader Nigel Farage.
+He was privately educated at Dulwich College, where he was a contemporary of Reform UK leader Nigel Farage.
 He went on to study at Lady Margaret Hall, Oxford where he was awarded a BA degree in Modern History and Economics.
 He was a member of the Oxford University branch of the Conservative Monday Club – a 'hard right' pressure group that was later disassociated from the Conservative Party over its policies, such as the voluntary repatriation of ethnic minorities.